usnistgov/dioptra/docs/source/tutorials/hello_world/index.rst

 Prerequisites
 -------------

-Before progressing through this tutorial, ensure that you have downloaded and deployed Dioptra.
+Before progressing through this tutorial, ensure that you have installed Dioptra

-* :ref:`reference-system-requirements` - Check that you meet the system requirements for running Dioptra
-* :ref:`Setup Dioptra <how-to-quick-setup>` - Clone Dioptra and create a deployment
+* :ref:`Setup Dioptra <explanation-install-dioptra>` - Clone Dioptra and create a deployment

 .. rst-class:: fancy-header header-seealso